 27th April – 23rd May 2021

-Enjoy this 3D tour of the exhibition in the gallery.
+Enjoy this 3D tour of the exhibition when it was in the gallery.
 You can walk around virtually, clicking on the white circles to take you up to a painting.
 If you then click on a painting it will open up with information beneath so that you can find out more.
 The named images at the bottom of this web page take you to each artist's page:

 For Deborah the Lockdown of 2020 brought new challenges of longing for family contact and holidays in the sun.
 She has reflected on how naive she was as the pandemic began.
 On week thirteen she painted a picture she later called Isolation as though the colours were the same, and the subject matter the same, it seemed that it was no longer about sun, sea, sand but about loneliness.
 She couldn't paint again for many months.
 At the end of the Summer she was able to see her daughter but noticed she didn’t hug her.
 A world where we didn’t hug is not something she could envisage happily.
 It forced her to return back to her studio, to painting.
 The series that emerged and are on show at Found are about her fear of a no-touch world.

 For Julienne Lockdown was a huge expanse of space to reflect and accept contrasting emotions brought on by the pandemic – anxiety/ stillness, despair/compassion, grief and gratitude, but never contentment.
 She has said “I’ve never felt so grateful to be a painter as now; being able to create, express and make some sense of the emotional conflicts has brought release and comfort.
 Some paintings reflect sorrow, and the darkness of grief and others are freeing and joyful finding new hope and humour in absurdity.
 It has been a time for exploration and adventure, but also for self-awareness and deep contemplation – a gift for creativity.”